c-kiplimo/DeployJavaProject-CI-CD/README.md

-# MyProjectApp - Step by step End-to-End Deployment process
+# Step by step End-to-End Deployment process

 ## Introduction
 The guide in the video is your first help.
 Again, the Terraform Scripts and manifest files have been provided in this repository.
 Feel free to edit as you desire.